ilenia-magoni/freeCodeCamp/curriculum/challenges/english/blocks/workshop-salary-tracker/68b7f5adda89e93c0cb8d1db.md

 Now add the `__init__` method to the Employee class.
 This constructor method should accept `name` and `level` parameters.

-For now, just add the method signature without any body code - we'll implement the functionality in the next step.
+For now, just add the method signature without any body code - you'll implement the functionality in the next step.

 # --hints--